 To clear up a few common misconceptions at first, we must cover the actual concept of “branding”.

 - That image you see on the billboard or video on tv is NOT branding, that’s advertising – The actual process of displaying a certain message.

-- That sale you see displayed in the shop window for “One Day Only!” is NOT branding, that’s a promotion – Typically a one-time event to acheive a specific purpose or goal.
+- That sale you see displayed in the shop window for “One Day Only!” is NOT branding, that’s a promotion – Typically a one-time event to achieve a specific purpose or goal.

-- That news story you see following a particular company is NOT branding, that’s public relations (PR) – Usually unpaid news sources that report on companies in relation to the community.
+- That news story you see following a particular company is NOT branding, that’s public relations (PR).

 - 87% of all company communications are via email.